Kintone MCP server

 • update_form_layout: Change the form layout of a kintone app

-• update_app_settings: Change the general settings of an app
+• update_app_settings: Change general app settings

-• deploy_app: Deploy a kintone app to the production environment
+• deploy_app: Deploy app settings to production

 • get_deploy_status: Check the deployment status of app settings